mattgrill/nubi/README.md

 ```

 ## Documentation

+**Authentication** - You can either pass `NUBI_USERNAME` & `NUBI_PASSWORD` containing your basic authentication credentials with each request, or specify them in your environment and they will be automatically used with each request.
+The credentials-as-arguments take precedence over environment variables if both are present.

 All methods accept a single object as an argument with the `parameters` as `keys`.
 These are used for replacements in template strings.